woakes070048/SocialHeadquarters/README.md

 ## Dependencies

 You need to have Elasticsearch database available on your system (up and running).
-Application is using 9200 binary port to communicate with Elasticsearch.
+Application is using 9300 binary port to communicate with Elasticsearch.
+You can configure Elasticsearch host IP in 'src\main\resources\transport_node.properties' file.
+When you have Elasticsearch started you can initialize INDEX , it will be automatically performed on first start of application server.
+Please install all dependencies for server side using 'mvn install' command and for client side use command 'npm install' (you need to be in 'src\main\webapp\resources\static\app' folder)

 ## Running

 You can create project 'war' file using 'mvn install' and run it on servlet container or enterprise server.
-For development purpose you can use Jetty plugin using 'mvn jetty:run' command.
+For development purpose you can use Tomcat plugin using 'mvn tomcat:run' command.

 ## Testing